quii/learn-go-with-tests/structs/readme.md

 We have two choices

 - You can have functions with the same name declared in different _packages_.
 So we could create our `Area(Circle)` in a new package, but that feels overkill here
-- We can define _methods_ on our newly defined types instead.
+- We can define [_methods_](https://golang.org/ref/spec#Method_declarations) on our newly defined types instead.

 ### What are methods?

 So far we have only been writing *functions* but we have been using some methods.
 When we call `t.Errorf` we are calling the method `ErrorF` on the instance of our `t` (`testing.T`).

+A method is a function with a receiver.
+A method declaration binds an identifier, the method name, to a method, and associates the method with the receiver's base type.

 Methods are very similar to functions but they are called by invoking them on an instance of a particular type.
 Where you can just call functions wherever you like, such as `Area(rectangle)` you can only call methods on "things".